Hanna-Barbera in amusement parks: As sections of larger parks

-Wonderland TV
+Canada's Wonderland

-Hanna-Barbera And Friends opened in 1981 with three segments.
-The first segment was Yogi's Picnic, based on The Yogi Bear Show, which featured the shows Balloon Pop, Yogi's Cave, Boo Boo's Buggies and the Woodland Theatre (now the Playhouse Theatre).
-Scooby's 1000 Frights was the central theme, where a children's block and other segments were included.
-On the opposite end of Scooby's 1000 Frights from Yogi's Picnic was Fred Flintstone and Company, based on The Flintstones.
-Saltwater Swamp was also in the block.
+Hanna-Barbera Land opened in 1981 with three sections.
+The first section was Yogi's Woods, based on The Yogi Bear Show, which featured the attractions Balloon Race, Yogi's Cave, Boo Boo's Buggies and the Woodland Theatre (now the Playhouse Theatre).
+Scoobyville was the central town site, where a carousel and other attractions were included.
+On the opposite end of Scoobyville from Yogi's Woods was Bedrock, based on The Flintstones.
+Saltwater Circus was also in the section.

-In 1984, Smurf Along With The Smurfs replaced Yogi's Picnic; the section featured the newly popular Hanna-Barbera cartoon The Smurfs.
-A feature movie, Smurf Along With The Smurfs was canceled at the end of the 1992 season.
+In 1984, Smurf Village replaced Yogi's Woods; the section featured the newly-popular Hanna-Barbera cartoon The Smurfs.
+A walk-through attraction, Smurf Village closed at the end of the 1992 season.

-For the 1993 season, the Smurf Along With The Smurfs segment of the block became Play Along With Kids Kingdom.
-In 1998, Fun Kids Playzone replaced the title and its two shows, the "Kid's Castle Playland" and the "Jumbo Knights" were renamed "The Candy Factory" and the "Twizzler Twist" (and renamed again the next year to "Sour Cherry Blaster Twist").
-Along with five new shows for KidZVille, a toddler friendly sub-block "The Busy Little Town" was launched and it included many interactive baby toys that children would play with.
+For the 1993 season, the Smurf Village section of the park became Kids Kingdom.
+In 1998, KidZVille replaced the Kids Kingdom and its two rides, the "Kid's Castle Playland" and the "Jumbo Bumps" were renamed "The Candy Factory" and the "Twizzler Twist" (and renamed again the next year to "Sour Cherry Blaster Twist").
+Along with five new rides for KidZVille, "The Busy Little Town" was launched and it included the characters from Nickelodeon's Rugrats series.
 The Playhouse Theatre still had a Hanna-Barbera themed show, Scooby Doo's Scary School Daze.
 On slower days, the Scooby-Doo walkaround character may venture through this section of the park.

-The Fred Flintstone and Company segment of the block met its end soon after, being merged into a game show called The All-Star Nickelodeon Slime-A-Thon which featured guest star, Mike O Malley in 2003.
-Only the bumper cars were kept, turned into the Rugrats Runaway Raptor.
-Food Tales was de-themed and turned into Pizza Forever.
-Mike O Malley shared his most amazing, glorious, super exciting moment of his life with the merge in 2004.
+The Bedrock section of the park met its end soon after, being replaced by Nickelodeon Central in 2003.
+Only the bumper cars were kept, turned into the Rugrats Toonpike.
+The restaurant was de-themed and turned into a Pizza Pizza.

-In 2010, the entire Hanna-Barbera And Friends TV block was merged into the Peanuts themed special, Happiness is Peanuts, Charlie Brown: A Celebration On Snoopy And The Peanuts Gang.
+In 2010, Hanna-Barbera Land was replaced with Planet Snoopy.